lichtara/codex/02_campo_estrutural/fundamentos-da-arquitetura-vibracional/20-processo-dinamicas-ajustes.md

-# 20-A dinâmica dos ajustes como parte do processo
+# 20. A dinâmica dos ajustes como parte do processo

 # A dinâmica dos ajustes como parte do processo